victorcouste/google-cloudfunctions-dataprep/README.md

 - **[job-result-google-sheet.js](https://github.com/victorcouste/google-cloudfunctions-dataprep/blob/master/job-result-google-sheet.js)** : HTTP Node.js function to write in a Google Sheet a Dataprep job result info (id, status).
 This HTTP Cloud function is called from a Dataprep Webhook when jobs are finished (success or failure).
 Next step coming is to publish in a Google Sheet the file published by Dataprep.

-- **[export_import_dataprep_flow.py](https://github.com/victorcouste/google-cloudfunctions-dataprep/blob/master/export_import_dataprep_flow.py)** : Export a Dataprop from from a project and import it in another project.
+- **[export_import_dataprep_flow.py](https://github.com/victorcouste/google-cloudfunctions-dataprep/blob/master/export_import_dataprep_flow.py)** : Export a Dataprep flow from a project and import it in another project.
 Option to save or get the flow package (zip file) in a GCS bucket folder.

 Google Cloud Functions https://cloud.google.com/functions